 - If your child does not learn to decode with automaticity, reading will be a lifelong challenge.

 - Love of reading.
-An extended struggle with reading creates a negative connection to reading and learning that many children never get over.
+An extended struggle with reading develops a negative connection to reading that may linger.

 - Self-esteem.
-Struggling to do what others find easy erodes self esteem and confidence, leading to avoidance behavior and a cycle of frustration.
+Struggling when others find it easy erodes self esteem, confidence, leading to avoidance behavior and frustration.

 How do parents tell the difference between the two?
-While temporary delays will resolve themselves, more stubborn delays will need some kind of reading remediation or intervention.
-Without spending a lot of money, the next best way to tell the difference early on is to look for signs of difficulty away from the reading.
+While temporary delays will resolve, deep-seated delays will need reading remediation or an intervention.
+One way to tell the difference early on is to look for signs of difficulty away from the reading.
 Look at your child’s language.
 Are there warning signs?
 Are there attention issues at play here?

 For instance, did your child have language delays (speaking and/or listening to directions) in early life?
 If so, he is an at-risk reader — weak auditory processing language cause language processing delays that are essential for reading.